barumau/PanGlobish/eng/G_N.md

 ## Proper names

-### Adaptation to Panglobish
+### Adaptation to Panglo

-Proper names are typically adapted to the writing system of Panglobish.
+Proper names are typically adapted to the writing system of Panglo.
 For example, it is obviously better to use
 **Moskva** (Moscow) instead of "Москва", and **Beijing** (Peking) instead of "北京"